 Investing in Cryptocurrency

-Interested in investing in crypto?
+Interested in crypto trading?
 There are many ways to get started investing, one of which is with SoFi Invest®.
 SoFi offers a platform where you can trade Bitcoin, Ethereum, and Litecoin, and you don’t even need to set up a crypto wallet.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.